takatoh/Petrarca/README.md

     irb(main):005:0> Petrarca.hyphenate(9784815606442)
     => "978-4-8156-0644-2"

-If the ISBN is hyphenated, consider registration group and registrant in `Petrarca.valid?`.
+If the ISBN is hyphenated, registration group and registrant are considered in `Petrarca.valid?`.
 The second example below has the invalid registrant.

     irb(main):006:0> Petrarca.valid?("978-4-8156-0644-2")
     => true